Blockly Turtle Programming

 Children's Grade Cards

-A progress chart for pupils at each grade is available that they can take with them through their Turtle adventures.
+A progress chart for pupils at each grade is available from the Resources section above.
+Children can take these with them through their Turtle adventures.
 In it they record their achievements and the Turtle Programming Grades they have obtained.
-You can download these from the resources section above.

 Example Grade Card: